-The Shaver’s Creek Field Laboratory was founded by Penn State in 1976 as an outdoor classroom for students to get hands-on experience teaching in, and about, the natural world.
-Since then, “Penn State’s Nature Center” has expanded to offer more than 60 credit courses a year, including our ORION and USE first-year student orientation programs, environmental interpretation courses, adventure and leadership courses, and our capstone integrated “Discovery” block semester.
+The Shaver’s Creek Field Laboratory was founded by Penn State in 1976 as an outdoor classroom for students to get hands-on experience learning and teaching in, and about, the natural world.
+Since then, “Penn State’s Nature Center” has expanded to offer more than 40 credit courses a year, including our AURORA first-year student orientation programs, environmental interpretation courses, adventure and leadership courses, and our capstone-integrated SEED Semester.

-Hundreds of students a year from across the University also earn credit with Shaver’s Creek to become camp counselors for a week of Outdoor School, a residential environmental education program for fifth graders, or by becoming costumed presenters at Shaver’s Creek’s Maple Harvest Festival or Children’s Halloween Trail.
+Hundreds of students a year from across the University also earn credit with Shaver’s Creek by becoming camp counselors for a week of Outdoor School, a residential environmental education program for fifth graders, or by becoming costumed presenters at Shaver’s Creek’s Maple Harvest Festival.

-Many students get involved in other ways at Shaver’s Creek, too, whether through volunteering to help in the Raptor Center or to maintain trails, earning income through a Penn State work study position, or by joining the Shaver’s Creek Society, our official Penn State student club.
+Many students get involved in other ways at Shaver’s Creek, too, by volunteering to maintain trails or to help in the Klingsberg Aviary, earning income through a Penn State work-study position, or joining the Shaver’s Creek Society, our official Penn State student club.